ecadlabs/signatory/docs/gcp_kms.md

 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS="signatory-testing-a7sdfew625aecb.json"
 ```

-### **Authenticating with the Service Account from a GCP VM:**
+### **Authenticating with the Service Account from GCP VM:**

-With Signatory running within GCP, there is no need to download the service account credentials and place them on Signatory's file system.
-Instead, simply edit the VM specification's for `Identity and API access` such that it has selected the aforementioned Service Account.
+No need to download the service account credentials and place them on Signatory's file system, and no use of `GOOGLE_APPLICATION_CREDENTIALS` env var.
+Instead, edit the VM specifications for `Identity and API access` such that it selects the IAM Service Account.

-### **Authenticating with the Service Account from a GKE pod:**
+### **Authenticating with the Service Account from GKE pod:**

-Again, with Signatory running within GCP, there is no need to download the service account credentials and place them on Signatory's file system.
-Best practice in this scenario is to [use Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)  In short:
+No need to download the service account credentials and place them on Signatory's file system, and no use of `GOOGLE_APPLICATION_CREDENTIALS` env var.
+Best practice is to [use Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)  In short:

-- enable Workload Identity on the cluster
+* enable Workload Identity on the cluster
-- create a kubernetes Service Account and bind it to the aforementioned IAM Service Account
+* create a kubernetes Service Account and bind it to the IAM Service Account
-- annotate the kubernetes Service Account with the email address of the IAM Service Account
+* annotate the kubernetes Service Account with the email address of the IAM Service Account
-- update the pod spec to include the `serviceAccountName` field, this is the name of the kubernetes Service Account and redeploy the pod
+* update the pod spec to include the `serviceAccountName` field, this is the name of the kubernetes Service Account and redeploy the pod

 ## **Getting a PKH**